 Using Cradle to Cradle Certified products also can benefit architects seeking Leadership in Energy and Environmental Design (LEED) certification for building projects.
 According to the U.S. Green Building Certification Institute (GBCI), building products can earn LEED credits for Material and Resources in LEED v4 by using at least 20 Cradle to Cradle Certified products or if Cradle to Cradle Certified products represent at least 25 percent, by cost, of a finished project's permanently installed building products.

-To learn more about how PPG achieved Cradle to Cradle Certification, review our brochure.
+To learn more about how PPG had its products Cradle to Cradle Certified, review our brochure.

 For decades, PPG has been committed to making products that meet our customers' demanding performance requirements and help to sustain a healthy global environment.
 Since introducing the first spectrally selective glass in 1934, PPG has been a leading manufacturer of environmentally progressive architectural glass products that help boost a building’s energy efficiency and minimize its carbon footprint.
 In fact, PPG operates more oxy fuel-fired (energy-efficient) float lines than any other glassmaker in North America.

 Advanced architectural glasses, including Solarban® solar control low-e glasses and spectrally selective tinted glasses, contribute to sustainable building by transmitting high levels of daylight and blocking solar heat to minimize reliance on major energy consumers, such as artificial lighting and air-conditioning.

 In a study using the country’s most sophisticated energy modeling software, Solarban solar control low-e glasses were shown to reduce initial HVAC equipment costs and annual energy costs in a prototypical 8-story, window-walled office building by up to 13 percent when specified instead of less sophisticated glazing products, such as dual-pane tinted glass.

 The same study showed that, depending on a building’s location, annual energy-related carbon emissions were reduced by up to 300 tons, enough to equal the yearly output of more than 50 passenger vehicles.